deliveryhero/hfc-pubsub/README.md

 import { SubscriberOptions } from '@honestfoodcompany/pubsub';

 export default class SubscriptionService extends PubSub.SubscriptionService {
+  /**
+   * This variable definition is optional, you can pass an instance of Pino, Winston logger
+   * By default it uses default console.* for logging
+   * The logger you pass must support .error, .info and .warn methods for it to work */ logger = console;

   static subscribers = [
     /**
      * if your subscribers don't have the .sub.js suffix